 Passive Income You Can Count on In Retirement

-Once most people realize this, they understand the benefit of having a financial plan geared toward owning assets and investments that generate passive income they can count on in retirement.
+Once most people realize this, they understand the benefit of having a financial plan geared toward owning assets and investments that generate passive income through interest and dividends.
 And this doesn’t mean that you cannot remain invested in the stock market once you near retirement.
 For those with the ability to endure some level of market risk, dividend-generating stocks can be a viable way to generate steady income in retirement.